 b.1847 – d.1908

-The 1881 census finds Hjalmar Hallén living at 64 Bolsover Street, Marylebone.
-He is head of the household, aged 34 (giving an estimated birth year 1847).
-His occupation is ‘bootmaker’ and his place of birth is ‘Sweden’ which explains the absence of any earlier census records for him.
-Emma Hallén is recorded as his wife aged 26 (estimated birth year 1856), place of birth ‘Old Kent Road’ though in fact they were not yet married.
+The 1881 census finds Hjalmar living at 64 Bolsover Street, Marylebone.
+He is head of the household, aged 34 (est. birth year 1847).
+His occupation is ‘Bootmaker’ and his place of birth is ‘Sweden’ which explains the absence of any earlier English census records for him.
+Emma Hallen is recorded as his wife aged 26 (est. birth year 1856), place of birth ‘Old Kent Road’ though in fact they were not yet married.
 They have a son, Ernest, aged 1, place of birth ‘Middlesex, St Pancras’.
-The record also includes a daughter Alice Hallén aged 8, place of birth ‘Middlesex, St James’.
+The record also includes a daughter Alice Hallen aged 8, place of birth ‘Middlesex, St James’.

 Emma’s life from 1856 to 1877

-Earlier records found for Emma fill in details of her troubled early life and explain the presence of Alice.
+Earlier records found for Emma fill in details of her troubled early life and explain the presence of Alice in 1881.

-A baptism record for 8th June 1856 shows that Emma’s parents were William Lee, a labourer, and his wife Jane Hoskins.
+A baptism record for 8th June 1856 shows that Emma’s parents were William Lee, a labourer, and his wife Jane.
 Her birth date is given as 18th May 1856.
 The family’s address is given as Swan Place which was just off the Old Kent Road in Walworth.
-Following the deaths of her father in August 1857 and her mother on 22nd January 1859 Emma was admitted to St George’s Workhouse, Southwark on 26th January with two of her sisters – Maria b.1848 and Ann b.1951.
+Following the deaths of her father in August 1857 and her mother on 22nd January 1859 Emma was admitted to St George’s Workhouse, Southwark on 26th January with two of her sisters – Maria b.
+1848 and Ann b.
+1951.
 She has been taken there by her maternal aunt Mary Ann.
 On 29th January the sisters were transferred to St George’s Industrial School in Mitcham.
-Another sister, Elizabeth b.1853, was in the care of her uncle Ambrose Lee.
-The whereabouts of an older sister, Hannah Jane b.1834, and brother, Ambrose b.1843, are unknown.
+Another sister, Elizabeth b.
+1853, was in the care of her uncle Ambrose Lee.
+The whereabouts of an older sister, Hannah Jane b.
+1834, and brother, Ambrose b.
+1843, are unknown.